 (8) “Glass-making furnace” means a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.

-(9) “Metal HAP” means arsenic, cadmium, chromium, lead, manganese or nickel in any form, such as the pure metal, in compounds or mixed with other materials.
+(9) “Metal HAP” means arsenic, cadmium, chromium, lead, manganese, nickel or selenium in any form, such as the pure metal, in compounds or mixed with other materials.

 (10) “Raw material” means: